arhpo-iscteiulpt/TweetsExtraction/README.md

 # Twitter Timeline Extraction (API v2)
-A script to create an endpoint with Twitter API Get v2, extract tweets from a user and save them into a excel file (.xlsx).

-Based on a *Towards Data Science* tutorial, access [here](https://towardsdatascience.com/an-extensive-guide-to-collecting-tweets-from-twitter-api-v2-for-academic-research-using-python-3-518fcb71df2a) (last accessed date 25/06/2021)
+A script to create an endpoint with Twitter API Get v2, extract tweets from a user and save them into an excel file (.xlsx).
+Based on a *Towards Data Science* tutorial, access [here](https://towardsdatascience.com/an-extensive-guide-to-collecting-tweets-from-twitter-api-v2-for-academic-research-using-python-3-518fcb71df2a) (last accessed date 25/06/2021).

-**Note:** You need Academic Research Access, know more [here](https://developer.twitter.com/en/products/twitter-api/academic-research)
+**Note:** You need Academic Research Access, know more [here](https://developer.twitter.com/en/products/twitter-api/academic-research).

 ## Content
 - *fullArchive.py*, to create an endpoint and perform the search get.